-When you’ve freed the stone, hold your knife over the trash can or garbage bowl and use a teaspoon (or the heel of your palm) to carefully knock the avocado stone off your blade.
+When you’ve freed the stone, hold your knife over the trash can or garbage bowl.
+Use a teaspoon (or the heel of your palm) to carefully knock the avocado stone off your blade.

 Cutting into the avocado: a warning

-“Avocado hand” is actually a thing, so beware—as in, some have suggested that warnings should be posted on the avocado bin.
-This condition occurs when people stab themselves in the palm (OUCH) while trying to dig the stone out of an avocado with a knife, or are otherwise unaware of the location of their fingers/thumb/hand in relation to said knife while trying to prep said avocado.
+“Avocado hand” is actually a thing, so beware.
+This condition occurs when people stab themselves in the palm (OUCH) while trying to dig the stone out of an avocado with a knife.
+Or when they are otherwise unaware of the location of their fingers/thumb/hand in relation to said knife while trying to prep said avocado.
 If you’re unsure of how to proceed, simply Google “YouTube prep avocado.”
 Here.
 I’ve done it for you.

-Once you’ve dispensed with the dangerous part of the avocado prep (slicing in half and removing stone), all that remains to be done is to scoop the avocado flesh out of the skin and onto the cutting board using a spoon.
+After you’ve dispensed with the dangerous part of the avocado prep (slicing in half and removing stone), it’s easy.
+All that remains to be done is to scoop the avocado flesh out of the skin and onto the cutting board using a spoon.
 Now you can use a large fork to mash the avocado to your preferred consistency.

 Additions to Cutting-Board Guacamole

 I like to add finely chopped tomato, onion, jalapeño, and cilantro to my Cutting-Board Guacamole.
-For a lightning-fast riff, I instead add pico de gallo if I happen to have some hanging out in the fridge—which I frequently do.
+For a lightning-fast riff, I instead add already-made pico de gallo.
 It already has the lime juice I need, so the guac becomes a 2-minute affair!
 Lots of people like garlic in their guac, but I find it overpowering and a bit on the bitter side.
 If garlic is your preference, you can leave out the onion and add about a quarter of that amount of garlic (tread lightly!).

-Cutting-Board Guacamole is a thick mixture, so as long as you fold everything in quickly (especially the lime juice), you don’t have to worry about making a mess.
-When all of the ingredients are folded in, I use a scraper to scoop it all up from the cutting board and into a bowl—although we have been known to go for the bag of tortilla chips and eat it right off the cutting board.
+Cutting-Board Guacamole is a thick mixture.
+So, as long as you fold everything in quickly (especially the lime juice), you don’t have to worry about making a mess.
+When all of the ingredients are folded in, I use a scraper to scoop it all up from the cutting board and into a bowl.
+However, we have been known to go for the bag of tortilla chips and eat it right off the cutting board.

-The cutting board technique also works great for making an avocado schmeer for toast (and no, I’m NOT going to post a recipe for avocado toast: that’s just…really?!).
+The cutting board technique also works great for making an avocado schmeer for toast.

 This Cutting-Board Guacamole recipe is per avocado: that way, it’s easy to scale up as needed.
-One avocado makes more than enough for me and the hubster to polish off.
-If you have any guac left over, squeeze a bit more lime juice over the top and cover with plastic wrap, carefully pressing the wrap down onto the surface of the guac and leaving as little room for air as possible.
+One avocado makes more than enough for me and Phil to polish off.
+If you have any guac left over, squeeze a bit more lime juice over the top and cover with plastic wrap.
+Carefully press the wrap down onto the surface of the guac and leave as little room for air as possible.

 It’ll keep for a day or so: the browning on the top is due to oxidation, not spoilage.
 If the top of your guac has turned brown, simply scrape that part off and enjoy the rest.